attentiontag/moodle-block_attentiontag/README.md

    Ensure that the plugin is installed by checking for an `attentiontag` folder inside `moodle/blocks`.

 3. **Install Dependencies**
-   You have to manually install our AttentionTag SDK.
+   You have to manually install our AttentionTag SDK and other related packages.
    ```sh
    cd /var/www/html/moodle/blocks/attentiontag
    npm install